srinivasakumar-a/flexton/_posts/2020-05-06-Best Open Source IDE's and Text Editors for Web, VIM, Python and Software Development.md

 ***

 #### Neovim
 Hyper extensible VIM based text editor with features including API is first-class: discoverable, versioned, and documented.
 MessagePack structured communication enables extensions in any language.
-Remote plugins run as co-processes, safely and asynchronously GUIs, IDEs, Web Browsers can ‘—embed’ NVIM as an editor or script host.
+Remote plugins run as co-processes, safely and asynchronously GUIs, IDEs, Web Browsers can `—embed` NVIM as an editor or script host.

 Its usage includes strong defaults, works the same everywhere: one build-type, one command.
 Modern terminal features such as cursor styling, focus events, bracketed paste.
 Build-in terminal emulator.
 Fully compatible with VIM’s editing model and the VIMScript language.